 This section provides a set of policies, controls and considerations required for securing the device software.
-Including controls for securing remote software updates, communication, memory
+Including controls for securing remote software updates, communication, memory access, software reversion, sensitive information, inputs and outputs, device boot, configuration, maintenance and storage.

 The following table lists these requirements and controls, it follows the IoTSF Security Assurance Framework selected requirements from 2.4.5.1 through 2.4.5.41 and the NIST SP800-53Ar5 selected requirements from CM-02 through CM-07, MA-03, SA-10, CP-9, CP-9(8), MP-06 and SC-28.